-Italian Chopped Salad is an ADDICTING CRUNCHY salad full of tomatoes, cucumbers, and onions topped with a variety of ingredients and dressed with a LIGHT & TANGY homemade Italian dressing.
+Italian Chopped Salad is an addicting crunchy salad full of tomatoes, cucumbers, and onions topped with a variety of ingredients and dressed with a light and tangy homemade Italian dressing.
+I love this super easy salad it as a side dish or make it a meal!

 I need more salads in my life so join me by starting with this enormous, colorful, and delicious Italian Chopped Salad.